-Columns with a supported data type have a setting called Data Model, which can be set to either "Plain" or "Structured" values.
+Database columns with a supported data type or a Delimited file field provide a setting called Data Model, which can be configured as either Plain or Structured.

-As shown in the image below, columns with "Plain" selected as the Data Model can be masked as a single value by assigning a Domain and Algorithm.
+As shown in the image below, columns with Plain selected as the Data Model can be masked as a single value by assigning a Domain and Algorithm.

-81 https://docs.oracle.com/javase/8/docs/api/java/sql/JDBCType.html
+78 https://docs.oracle.com/javase/8/docs/api/java/sql/JDBCType.html

-When the "Structured" value is selected for the Data Model, a Document Store Type and File Format can be assigned as shown in the image below.
+When the Structured value is selected for the Data Model, a Document Store Type and File Format can be assigned as shown in the image below.

-The image below shows the Inventory screen for a rule set with a structured column.
-To quickly access an assigned File Format from this screen (books.xml in this example), click on the file format's name in the File Format panel in the lower left.
+The image below shows the Inventory screen for the database rule set with a structured column.
+To quickly access an assigned File Format from this screen (books.xml in this example), click on the Actions button (...) and select the Edit File Format option from the dropdown.